nginxinc/kubernetes-ingress/examples/custom-resources/backup-directive/transport-server/README.md

-# Support for Backup Directive in in Transport Server
+# Support for Backup Directive in Transport Server

 NGINX Ingress Controller supports routing requests to a service specified as `Backup`.
 The `backup` service is of type